| This page forms part of UK Editing Best Practice. Editors are encouraged to follow these guidelines. |

 Gatso “Smart Pole” Speed Cameras

-The Gatso Smart Pole is another camera variant being deployed around the UK which uses the same technology as the standard digital Gatso cameras introduced in 2007 with a vandal-resistant pole.
-As with the standard unit, it is rear facing and will flash when triggered.
+The Gatso Smart Pole is another camera variant being deployed around the UK, using the same technology as the standard digital Gatso cameras introduced in 2007, mounted on a vandal-resistant pole.
+As with the standard unit, it is rear-facing and will flash when triggered.

-Where aerial photography is of good enough quality, it is possible to see the road markings aiding the placement of the camera.
+When aerial photography is of sufficient quality, it is possible to see the road markings, which aid the placement of the camera.

 Take care not to confuse these cameras with Level Crossing Cameras, which appear similarly.